Obituary of Laurie Winifred Drain

 She leaves her son Timothy (Jane Dailey), Norwood, ON; daughters Susan Drain, Halifax, and Hilary (Edward Bowes) Drain, Fredericton; grandchildren Alison (Jamie Prentice) Drain, Jonathan Drain, Margaret Donahoe, and Duncan (Gill Phillips) Bowes; and one great-grandchild Isla Bowes, in whom she took great delight this last year.

 The family is grateful for the attentive and respectful care of all the staff at the Veterans Health Unit.
-A memorial service will be held at a later date, with interment of her ashes with those of Gordon in Brockway Cemetery in the spring.
+A memorial service will be held at Wilmot United Church on Saturday, April 8, 2023 at 11:00 am.
+An interment of her ashes, with those of Gordon, will be held on the same day in the Brockway Cemetery at 2:00 pm.
 If desired, memorial donations to a charity of you r choice will be gratefully appreciated by the family.